brycewray/hugo-site/content/posts/2020/04/different-modes-different-code.md

 However, the parsers in Hugo and Gatsby didn't care for the `^` being before the bracket.
 And, by "didn't care for," I mean they refused to consider the footnote *as* a footnote, instead leaving it in the main body text.

 OK, fine.
 I put it *after* the bracket.
-Then, Hugo and Gatsby worked fine---but the *Eleventy* parser wasn't happy.
+Then, Hugo and Gatsby worked fine --- but the *Eleventy* parser wasn't happy.

 So I decided to quit being cute and went back to a more standard method which works across all three, although it's a tad clunkier to type: